-It is quite likely that you will be working alongside at least one Educational Assistant (EA) in your TTOC assignment, and they can be very valuable in helping you understand the needs of specific students, and often the class as a whole.
-While it is the teacher's responsibility to deliver the educational program of all students, TTOCs (like all teachers) are encouraged to work closely and collegially with EA's in their classrooms in order to ensure that all students are receiving the support and assistance that they require in order to be successful.
+It is quite likely that you will be working alongside at least one Educational Assistant (EA) in your TTOC assignment, and they can be very valuable in helping you understand the needs of specific students, and often the class.
+While it is the teacher's responsibility to deliver the educational program of all students, TTOCs (like all teachers) are encouraged to work closely and collegially with EAs in their classrooms in order to ensure that all students are receiving the support and assistance that they require in order to be successful.